 Types of Detox Programs

 There may also be outpatient detox programs available which do not require patients to live at the actual facility itself, but rather attend weekly meetings instead.
-Determining whether an inpatient or an outpatient detox program is right for your loved one greatly depends on the addiction they are faced with, as well as the severity of their addiction and how it is affecting their relationships, everyday life, and even their health.
+Determining whether an inpatient or an outpatient detox program is right for your loved one depends on the addiction they are faced with, as well as the severity of their addiction and how it is affecting their relationships, everyday life, and even their health.

 The Benefits of Detox